phnx-im/docs/src/spec/authentication_service/connection_establishment.md

 }
 ```

-The `ConnectionEstablishmentPackage`s are then signed using the initiator's client credential and each encrypted under the init key of the connection establishment KeyPackage of the responder's individual clients.
+The `ConnectionEstablishmentPackage`s are then signed using the initiator's client credential and each encrypted under the `ConnectionEncryptionKey` of the connection package of the responder's individual clients.

 Receiving the `ConnectionEstablishmentPackage`, a responder's client first makes sure that its queue on the QS is empty.
 This is to ensure that the responding user hasn't already accepted the connection on another client.
 If there is a WelcomeBundle with the same GroupId as in the `ConnectionEstablishmentPackage`, the client uses the former to join the group and discards the `ConnectionEstablishmentPackage`.